jonathanKingston/ember-cli-sri/README.md

 <script src="unicode-chars.js" integrity="sha256-TH5eRuwfOSKZE0EKVF4WZ6gVQ/zUch4CZE2knqpS4MU= sha512-eANuTl8NOQEa4/zm44zxX6g7ffwf6NXftA2sv4ZiQURnJsfJkUnYP8XpN2XVVZee4SjB32i28WM6trs9HVgQmA=="/></script>
 ```

+## Fail safe

+This addon should fail safely at all times so resources matching `https?` need:

+- Asset URL needs to start with `fingerprint.prepend`
+- Asset must use fingerprinting with md5
+- Asset must match md5 sum to what is in the filesystem
+- A `SRI.crossorigin` attribute must be set

+If the config is not set correctly it should result in just a lack of SRI protection, which is better than a broken website.

+Please file bugs if you find a case when the config doesn't 'fail safe', is not clear or results in a broken page.

 ## Gotchas

 - If your Ember application is **NOT** being loaded on the same origin as in `fingerprint.prefix`: